amosproj/amos2021ws07-nft-development/Documentation/README.md

 If you don't have installed appwrite already in the project's root directory, you should do so first.
 You can use the single CLI command as described in `./frontend/README.md`.

-Otherwise, when the `./appwrite/` is available together with `./appwrite/.env` and `./appwrite/docker-compose.yml`, you can start appwrite via one command within the `./appwrite/` folder:
+Otherwise, when the `./appwrite/` folder is available together with `./appwrite/.env` and `./appwrite/docker-compose.yml`, you can start appwrite via one command within the `./appwrite/` folder:

 ```sh
 docker-compose up -d